-Alex is recommended as a leading junior in all three areas of personal injury litigation featured in The Legal 500 2017: personal injury, industrial disease and insurance fraud.
+Alex is recommended as a leading junior in personal injury and industrial disease by The Legal 500.

 Alex has a wide experience of acting for both claimants and defendants in personal injury litigation.
 He particularly enjoys cases which involve contested expert evidence, or issues of credibility or fraud.
 He welcomes the opportunity to get involved in claims at the earliest opportunity and he regularly attends at mediations and joint settlement meetings.
 His areas of expertise include:

 - Chronic pain syndrome and other related conditions